-ALPS Fund Services, Inc., located at 1290 Broadway, Suite 1000, Denver, CO 80203 (the "Administrator"), serves as administrator of the Fund.
-Pursuant to an administration, bookkeeping and pricing services agreement (the "Administrative Services Agreement"), the Administrator furnishes us with the provisions of clerical and other administrative services, including marketing, investor relations and accounting services and maintenance of certain books and records on our behalf.
-In addition, the Administrator performs the calculation and publication of our NAV and oversees the preparation and filing of our tax returns, the payment of our expenses and the performance oversight of various third party service providers.
+Ultimus Fund Solutions, LLC, located at 4221 North 203rd Street, Suite 100, Elkhorn, NE 68022, serves as administrator of the Fund.
+Pursuant to the Master Services Agreement, the Administrator furnishes the Fund with the provisions of clerical and other administrative services, including marketing, investor relations and accounting services and maintenance of certain books and records on its behalf.
+In addition, the Administrator performs the calculation and publication of the Fund's NAV and oversees the preparation and filing of the Fund's tax returns, the payment of its expenses and the performance oversight of various third-party service providers.

-In accordance with the Administrative Services Agreement, the Administrator is paid the greater of a minimum fee or fees based on the annual net assets of the Fund plus out of pocket expenses, payable quarterly in arrears (the "Administration Fee"), in connection with providing services to the Fund.
+In accordance with the Master Services Agreement, the Administrator is paid the greater of a minimum fee or fees based on the annual net assets of the Fund plus out of pocket expenses, payable quarterly in arrears, in connection with providing services to the Fund.